 by Gregg Krech

 Life is full of disappointment.
 How long will it take you to remember something which disappointed you today?
-It could be the weather or perhaps something related to the traffic or your commute to work.
-Maybe you woke up this morning and realized that you hadn’t slept very well.
-Perhaps your flight was late and you missed your connection.
-Or it might be related to the news.
-The world news is mostly disappointing, isn’t it?
+It could be related to the weather or your health, or maybe something you heard in the news.
+It takes courage to read the news these days, doesn’t it?
 How often have you listened to the news and thought, “Wow, I’m really pleased with how things are going in the world.”

 Seth is nearly three years old.
 He gets disappointed a lot – just like you and me.
 The other day, Seth was in the supermarket with his mother and they were waiting in the checkout line.
 Seth saw something in the candy rack, some kind of treat with a colorful wrapper.
 He wanted that treat and he told his mom and pointed to it.
 She said “No,” but Seth wasn’t fazed.
 He just reached up and grabbed it.
 Then his mom did something that really pushed his buttons – she took it from his hand, put it back in the rack and said, “Seth, I said no. No candy.”

 Seth is now in a full-blown state of disappointment.
 He wanted something and he didn’t get it.
 This is painful to him.
 So what does he do?
 Well, either he can accept his disappointment or he can make a stronger effort to get what he wants.
 Guess which path he chooses.

 He begins with a display of behaviors that have yielded some success in the past – he cries, screams, flails his arms around, and yells things like, “I don’t like you.”
 But his mom won’t budge.
 So Seth decides he’ll try something different and he smiles and says, “Oh, well.
 I guess I’ll just get on with my day.”
 No, I’m just kidding.
 What he decides to do is what he was doing before, but this time he does it louder and with more intensity and drama.